Think like an engineer and try your hand at the skills they use every day. For KS3 and KS4.

 Research has shown that most young people believe science qualifications only lead to a narrow range of jobs such as scientist or doctor.
 This exhibition positions skills-based games and films with examples of real engineers whose exciting careers will affect all our lives.
 We believe this can widen students’ perception of people who use science in their work and expose them to a range of STEM employers.

 What can students do in the gallery?

 - Play Rugged Rovers: design a space rover that will travel the furthest across a challenging alien landscape full of jumps, boulders and slopes.
 Can they problem-solve and beat their friends’ creations?

 - Test the brain’s ability to think about the big picture: play a game to build and test systems inspired by some seriously complex engineering, from electrical grids to rail networks and baggage handling systems.

 - Watch our short We Engineer film to find out how engineers make the best even better at some of the country’s most hi-tech test labs.

 - See cutting-edge engineering test models on display.

 - Play FutureVille to explore a city of the not-too-distant future and meet the women and men who engineer in places you wouldn’t expect, from hospitals to Hollywood.

-For classroom activities, download our in-depth Engineer Your Future teachers' resource pack (PDF), which will help students find out about the skills used by engineers as well as careers in engineering.
+Download the Engineer Your Future teachers’ resource pack (PDF) for more information about how to use the gallery with students and classroom activities to help students find out about the skills used by engineers and careers in engineering.